blazino17/awschallenge/README.md

   An AWS Backup Plan automates backups for critical resources, such as the RDS database.
 The backups are stored in a backup vault, ensuring data retention and compliance.

 ### Scalability and Efficiency

-- **Auto Scaling:**
-  The Auto Scaling Group dynamically adjusts the number of EC2 instances based on demand.
-This elastic behavior allows the application to scale out during traffic spikes and scale in when demand decreases, optimizing costs.

 - **Decoupled Components:**
   The architecture follows best practices by decoupling compute, storage, and network resources.
 Each layer is independent, allowing changes and updates to be made without affecting the entire system.